How Long Does It Take To Recover Following An Adductor Strain

-A number of factors will influence the recovery time for an adductor strain not least of all the degree of injury and the physical requirements of a full return to play.
+A number of factors influence the recovery time of an adductor strain, not least of all degree of injury and the physical requirements of a full return to play.
+Other factors impacting a return to play following a groin strain include:

-- Ability to allow the appropriate rest period
+- Ability to allow the appropriate rest and application of first aid treatment approaches.

-As a general guide, even with a low grade adductor strain you can expect it to take several weeks before returning to full pre-injury activity after the initial onset of symptoms.
+As a general guide, is that even following a low grade adductor strain one can expect it to take several weeks before returning to full pre-injury activity after the initial onset of symptoms.
+Commonly soft tissue injury like an adductor muscle strain can be graded.
+A grading system often employed grades injury from Grade 1-3 where as a rule of thumb

 - A grade 1 strain will typically require somewhere around 2-3 weeks